Horse symbolism and meanings include determination, endurance, valor, freedom, travel, beauty, majesty, and spirit.

 The positive side of determination is an unwavering optimism and faith.
 Horse people focus on the goal instead of the obstacles.
 They believe that where there is a will, there’s a way.

 An American quarter horse (which is the equivalent to a human sprinter in a running race) can achieve speeds of up to 55 mph (88.5 kph).
 And a horse that’s in good physical condition can travel as much as 100 miles (161 km) a day carrying a rider.
-In short, horses have incredibly endurance.
+In short, horses have incredible endurance.